 See my Instagram account @traveltomtom for a lot of Dominican Republic travel inspiration.

 Even though all the fancy resorts in Dominican Republic have fast and good working WiFi I still recommend you to buy a local prepaid sim card.
 Keep in mind that public WiFi is through an UNSECURED network and your data is not protected.
 Using a VPN is recommended in these situations.

 When going on day trips from the resorts you will be offline all day, with a local prepaid sim card you will stay connected.
 Also handy when the WiFi signal does not reach the beach.

 Traveltomtom recommends a Claro prepaid sim card for the Dominican Republic.
-It will cost you around $10 for 10 GB data and Claro has the best 4G/5G network in the Dominican Republic and the fastest mobile data speed in 2023.
+It will cost you around $6 USD for 8 GB data for 5 days and Claro has the best 4G/5G network in the Dominican Republic and the fastest mobile data speed in 2023.

 Normally Traveltomtom always recommends e-sim cards as well but for traveling to the Dominican Republic there are very few options.
-See below for more info, but trust me a local prepaid sim card is the best way to get connected when traveling to the Dominican Republic in 2023.
+See below for more info.
+Trust me a local prepaid sim card is the best way to get connected when traveling to the Dominican Republic in 2023.

 A great alternative is an international sim card for traveling in Dominican Republic.
 There are a couple options, check out my article with a comparison of the best international sim cards for traveling in 2023 and find the one that suits your trip.
 Or take a look at an e-sim card.